Check out our new Founder's Reserve Manuka Honey 830+MG in the Shop!

 The ULTIMATE Manuka Honey Buyer’s Guide!

-“When shopping for Mānuka honey, how do I know I’m getting the real thing and I’m paying a fair price?”
+“When buying Mānuka honey, how do I know I’m getting the real thing and paying a fair price?”

-When it comes to buying Manuka honey, many first-time shoppers can be easily confused as to what they should be looking for, or what some labels may even mean.
-If you’re feeling this way, we don’t blame you at all!
+When purchasing Manuka honey, many first-time shoppers can be confused about what they should look for or what some labels may even mean.
+If you feel this way, you are not alone!

-That’s why we’ve put together this simple, go-to guide to answer the fundamental questions and give you the knowledge to make the perfect Manuka honey purchase!
+That’s why we’ve put together this simple, go-to guide to answer fundamental questions like how to choose Manuka honey, what Manuka honey to buy, and where to buy Manuka honey.
+We hope it gives you the knowledge to make the perfect Manuka honey purchase!

 What is Manuka Honey?